influxdata/docs-v2/content/v2.0/UI/organizations.md

 Everything is scoped by/contained within organization--dashboards, tasks, buckets, users, !!collectors and scrapers!!.

-# Create Organization
-    * Appears in upper right for users with permissions
-* This one looks like there’s significant difference between the mockups and the outline—ask
-* Lists all orgs user belongs to
-* User can filter list by organization name

 **To create an organization**:

 1. Click the **Organizations** tab in the navigation bar.